swayamdubey/EmoSense-A-REALTIME-MULTILINGUAL-EMOTION-DETECTION/README.md

 ## 🚀 Key Features
 - 🎙 **Speech-to-Text**: Converts recorded audio into text using Google Speech Recognition.
 - 🌍 **Multilingual Translation**: Detects and translates non-English text to English via Google Translate API.
-- 🤖 **Emotion Detection**: Utilizes the `roberta-base-go_emotions` model for accurate emotion classification with confidence scores.
+- 🤖 **Emotion Detection**: Utilizes the `Distillbert-base-go_emotions` model for accurate emotion classification with confidence scores.
 - 🖥 **Interactive Dashboard**: Real-time visualization of detected emotions in a responsive UI and changes background colour based on emotion.
 - ⚡ **Instant Feedback**: Uploads and processes audio with near real-time response.